BMW i8 Coupe (2014-2020) review

-For now, if you want something that offers this kind of performance and quality, you’ll be looking at the Honda NSX – this mid-engined hybrid is even faster, but you can’t plug it in so there’s more limited electric-only driving capability.
-The Lexus LC 500h is also a ‘self-charging' hybrid as the Japanese brand calls it – this means you can’t plug it in either, but it does offer stunning coupe looks, quality and a 2+2 seating layout like the i8, plus more practicality.
+For now, if you want something that offers this kind of performance and quality, you’ll be looking at the Honda NSX – a mid-engined hybrid that's even faster, but can’t plug in, so has much more limited electric-only driving capability.
+The Lexus LC 500h is also a full hybrid (or 'self-charging' as the Japanese brand calls it) – this means you can’t plug it in, either, but it does offer stunning coupe looks, quality and a 2+2 seating layout like the i8, plus more practicality.

-Part of that is due to what the car is made from and how it's built.
-The passenger compartment is constructed from carbon-fibre, which is what a Formula One car is made from.
-The battery pack is located low down in the centre of the car for better weight distribution, too.
+That's partly due to what the car is made from and how it's built.
+The passenger compartment is constructed from carbon fibre, while the 11.6kWh battery pack is located low down in the centre of the car for the best weight distribution.
 These features mean the i8 is strong, so the handling is impressively sharp, while the structure and location of the battery mean it’s also safe.

 The highlights include BMW’s brilliant iDrive infotainment setup that’s been refined over so many years.
 It’s intuitive and simple to navigate around, while a digital cockpit display gives readouts on electric-only range, efficiency and other functions to do with the hybrid system.
 The infotainment’s connected services also show you charging points across the country overlaid on the sat-nav map.